Lanottez/IC_BA_2020_BIA_A3/README.md

 * Seasonality patterns Mary

-* breakdown of our membership per type percentage over time
+* breakdown of our membership per type percentage over time Arianna-> transfer the most important to python
 * age groups
 * Find a benchmark for budget gyms in London ???